Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

-So far, we have only been concerned with Stokes sectors, but the behaviour on the Stokes lines, where the singularity of the Cauchy integral is situated, is also important.
-This issue has been completely overlooked by Paris's analysis in Ref.\ \cite{par14}.
-To obtain the Borel-summed regularised value of $S^{I}_{p,q} (N,z^{\beta} )$ on the Stokes line given by ${\rm arg}\,z \!=\! -\pi/\beta$, we need to invoke Rule 8a presented in Ch.\ 3 of Ref.\ \cite{kow09}.
-The rules presented in this reference are virtually a re-expression of those appearing in Ch.\ 1 of Dingle's book \cite{din73}.
-Rule 8a states that the asymptotic form along a Stokes line is the average of the asymptotic forms in the adjoining Stokes sectors except that the principal value must be evaluated.
-Although there is no statement about the Cauchy principal value in Dingle's rules, ``Eq."\ (\ref{thirtysix}) demonstrates that it is implied.
-Therefore, the Borel-summed regularised value of a Type I generalised terminant for ${\rm arg}\, z \!=\! -\pi/\beta$ is given by
+So far, we have only been concerned with Stokes sectors, but the behaviour on the Stokes lines, where the singularity of the Cauchy integral is situated, is also important for developing a complete understanding of the Stokes phenomenon.
+To obtain the Borel-summed regularized value of $S^{I}_{p,q} (N,z^{\beta} )$ on the Stokes line given by ${\rm arg}\,z \!=\! -\pi/\beta$, we need to invoke Rule 8a presented in Ch.\ 3 of Ref.\ \cite{kow09}.
+The various rules appearing there are virtually a re-expression of those appearing in Ch.\ 1 of Dingle's book \cite{din73}.
+Rule 8a states that the asymptotic form along a Stokes line is the average of the asymptotic forms in the adjoining Stokes sectors except that the Cauchy principal value must be evaluated.
+Although there is no statement about the Cauchy principal value in Dingle's rules, we have seen that it is implied as demonstrated by ``Eq."\ (\ref{thirtysix}).
+Therefore, the Borel-summed regularized value of a generalized Type I terminant for ${\rm arg}\, z \!=\! -\pi/\beta$ is given by

-From this result we see that the regularised value is composed of the regularised value in the primary Stokes sector except that now the principal value of the Cauchy integral must be evaluated and only the semi-residue contribution is taken in a clockwise direction ($\Delta \gamma \!=\! \pi$) of the $l \!=\!
+From this result we observe that the regularized value is composed of the regularized value in the primary Stokes sector except the principal value of the Cauchy integral is now evaluated and only the semi-residue contribution is taken in a anticlockwise direction ($\Delta \gamma \!=\! \pi$) of the $l \!=\!
 1$ version of Eq.\ (\ref{fortyeighta}).

 If we put $l \!=\!2$ in Equivalence\ (\ref{fortyone}), then with the aid of Equivalence\ (\ref{fortythree}) we find that

 We can replace $S^{I}_{p,q}(N,z^{\beta}\exp(-2i \pi))$ by introducing Equivalence\ (\ref{fortyseven}) into the above result.
 This yields